 The Wessex Multi-Academy Trust has three layers of governance.
 This is to ensure robust leadership, full accountability and to meet the requirements of the Memorandum, Articles of Association and Funding Agreements, which are statutory documents entered into with the Secretary of State for Education.
 The three layers are: Members, Trustees and Local Governors.
 The governance roles are all unpaid, voluntary roles.

 The Members are accountable to the Department for Education and have ultimate responsibility for the Trust achieving its charitable objectives.
 They sign off the Articles of Association and have the power to appoint and/or remove Trustees.
-There are five Members of the MAT and they presently meet termly with the AGM taking place in January.
+There are six Members of the MAT and they presently meet termly with the AGM taking place in January.

 The Trustees set the strategic direction for the MAT and are accountable to the Secretary of State for the performance of schools within it.
 As charity trustees, they must also ensure that they are complying with charity law requirements.
-The Trustees are appointed for their skills, knowledge or experience and fulfil the three core governance functions:
+The Trustees are appointed for their skills, knowledge or experience and fulfil five core governance functions:

-- ensuring the clarity of vision, ethos and strategic direction
+- Ensuring the clarity of vision, ethos and strategic direction

-- holding the Chief Executive Officer to account for the educational performance of the Trust schools and their pupils and the performance management of its staff
+- Holding the Chief Executive Officer to account for the educational performance of the Trust schools and their pupils and the performance management of its staff

-- overseeing the financial performance for the schools and making sure its money is well spent
+- Overseeing the financial performance for the schools and making sure its money is well spent

 The Scheme of Delegation details the powers delegated to the different bodies involved in the governance of the MAT and sets out who is responsible for making which decisions within the Trust.
 The Scheme of Delegation, Memorandum, Articles of Association, Master Funding Agreement and Supplemental Funding Agreements can be found in the Statutory Document section of the Key Information page.
 The MAT presently has seven Trustees that meet monthly during term time.

-Chair of Directors
+Chair of Trustees